heedaelee/heedaelee/README.md

 # David's Github

-👋 Hi, I'm a front(web/app) developer (mostly with ReactNative) in South Korea.
+👋 Hello, I am a web/app front-end developer primarily using ReactNative in South Korea.
-I'm interested in working on frontend developement.
-Sometimes, if needed, I can develop backend.
+I am keen on working on front-end development and can work on back-end development if required.
-I have experience in developing Arduino (c++) and ReactNative app related to Health care product. (the app using FSR sensors) I enjoy making something new project.
+I have developed Arduino (c++) and ReactNative applications for a healthcare product that used FSR sensors.
+Creating new projects is something I enjoy.
 My Tech Blog : <a href="https://velog.io/@adguy"><img src="https://img.shields.io/badge/Velog-3DDC84?style=flat-square&logo=Blogger&logoColor=white"/></a>

 <br/>